Entry Details

 About the Awards

-IHAF’s In-House Creativity Awards recognize creative excellence among internal agencies across nearly 50 print and digital categories including annual reports, direct mail, events, out-of-home, product packaging, print advertising, social media, video and more.
+IHAF’s In-House Creativity Awards recognize creative excellence among internal agencies across over 40 print and digital categories including annual reports, banner ads and emails, events, out-of-home, product packaging, print advertising, social media, video and more.
+The entry period runs from April through June, with work accepted from teams of all sizes and varieties.

 Winning entries are announced at the IHAF Conference & Awards in November.
-Gold, Silver and Honorable Mention awards are conferred within each category, followed by a single Best of Show.
-Best of Show and Gold winners receive crystal trophies; Silver and Honorable Mention winners receive framed certificates.
-Following the event, all winning entries are posted on the IHAF website and IHAF YouTube channel.
+Gold, Silver, and Honorable Mention awards are conferred within each category, followed by an overall Best of Show.
+Best of Show and Gold winners receive crystal trophies.
+Silver and Honorable Mention winners receive framed certificates.
+Following the event, winning entries are posted on the IHAF website and IHAF YouTube channel.

 Eligibility

-Any in-house agency or corporate creative organization is eligible to submit their original work for consideration.
-Materials must be first produced, printed and/or aired between January 1 and December 31, 2022 and must fall within the categories noted below.
-Work produced in collaboration with external resources and/or providers may only be submitted if 80% or more of the final product was created by the in-house agency.
+Any in-house agency or corporate creative services organization is eligible to submit their original work for consideration.
+Materials must be first produced, printed and/or aired between January 1 and December 31, 2023, and must fall within the categories noted below.
+Work produced in collaboration with external resources and/or providers may only be submitted if 80% or more of the final product was conceived and created by the internal agency.

 Entry Codes and Categories

 Each entry category has a three-character code assigned to it.
 All entries must be accurately categorized and coded.
-Individual pieces may be submitted for consideration in multiple categories—each as its own unique entry with its own entry fee.
+Individual pieces may be submitted for consideration in up to three different categories—each as its own unique entry with its own entry fee.
 IHAF reserves the right to reassign any/all submissions to ensure entries are appropriately categorized.

 Annual Reports